charleslparker/WEKALab/readme.md

 > C = trainclassifier(M, 'tree');
 ```

-If you wish to classify a point, define the point with the same number of colums as the input data and then use getclassdistribution:
+If you wish to classify a point, define the point with the same number of colums as the input data and then use `getclassdistribution`:

 ```
 > k = [0 0 0 0 0];
 > getclassdistribution(C, k)
 ```

-Note that getclassdistribution also works for matrices:
+Note that `getclassdistributio`n also works for matrices:

 ```
 > getclassdistribution(C, M)